What is Two Sample t Test?

 - Now analyses the data with the help of https://qtools.zometric.com/ or https://intelliqs.zometric.com/.

-- To find Two sample t-test choose https://intelliqs.zometric.com/> Statistical module> Graphical analysis> Two sample t-test.
+- To find One sample t-test choose https://intelliqs.zometric.com/> Statistical module> Hypothesis Test> Two sample t-test.

 - Inside the tool, feeds the data along with other inputs as follows: